MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

 }
 ```

 When the sample is first run, both `DatePicker` views are initialized to today's date.
-The following screenshot shows the program running on iOS, Android, and the Universal Windows Platform:
+The following screenshot shows the program running on iOS and Android:

 [![Days Between Dates Start](datepicker-images/DaysBetweenDatesStart.png "Days Between Dates Start")](datepicker-images/DaysBetweenDatesStart-Large.png#lightbox "Days Between Dates Start")